 Certification is a way for an organisation to demonstrate compliance with GDPR.
 The certification scheme criteria will be approved by the ICO and can cover a specific issue or be more general.
 Once an accredited certification body has assessed and approved an organisation, it will issue the data protection certificate, seal or mark relevant to that scheme.

-The submission process for certification schemes will open once the EDPB guidelines are finalised.
+The submission process for certification schemes will open once we finalise and publish our accreditation requirements for certification bodies.
 In the meantime, we welcome enquiries from organisations who are in the process of developing or have developed GDPR certification schemes.
-You can find our contact details here: email@example.com.
+You can find our contact details here: firstname.lastname@example.org.

 At a glance